phamt6/aiven-mysql-sandbox/sequelize.md

 ```

 ## Final words
-If you sticked around until here and successfully executed our sample codes and commands, congratulations because you have successfully expanded your developer toolkit.
+If you sticked around until this point and successfully executed our sample codes and commands, congratulations because you have successfully expanded your developer toolkit.

 Keep calm and code on :metal: